angelrodes/CEAA/README.md

  These Matlab/Octave scripts show different methods to calculate an average (average ± deviation) from a set of gaussian data (typically Cosmogenic exposure ages).
- * Input data in .csv file containing 4 columns: sample names , ages , internal uncertainties , external uncertainties First line of the csv file (header) is ignored.
+ * Input data in .csv file containing 4 columns: sample names , ages , internal uncertainties , external uncertainties.
+   First line of the csv file (header) is ignored.
  * Just run start and select your file.